Chomutov: Sights

-Since 1992, the historical city centre has been urban monument zone.
+Since 1992, the historical city centre has been protected as an urban monument zone.
 The historical centre is in the shape of an oblong, and is surrounded by arcades.
-The 1. máje Square with its Baroque Column of the Holy Trinity by Ambrož Laurentis from 1697 is banked by seven statues of saints built between 1725 and 1732.
+The square Náměstí 1. máje with the Baroque Column of the Holy Trinity by Ambrož Laurentis from 1697 is banked by seven statues of saints, created between 1725 and 1732.

 The city hall is situated in the northwest side and it used to be a commendam until 1607.
-The city hall is situated next to the Church of St. Catherine built in early Gothic style and finished in 1281.
+The city hall is situated next to the Church of Saint Catherine, which was built in the early Gothic style and finished in 1281.

-On the opposite side there is the Church of Assumption of the Virgin Mary, built in late Gothic style between 1518 and 1542.
+On the opposite side there is the Church of Assumption of the Virgin Mary, built in the late Gothic style between 1518 and 1542.
 The church is situated next to the 53.7 m tall dominant of the city, the City Tower.
 The tower was renovated after the fire in 1525 and rebuilt to neo-Gothic style in 1874.
-Nowadays it is used as an observation tower.
+Nowadays it is used as a lookout tower.

-At the end of the south side there is the Baroque Church of Saint Ignatius with two towers on the north frontage.
-The church was built for Jesuits by Carlo Lurago between 1663 and 1668.
-The building called Špejchar from the 17th century was used by Jesuits as earlier church and it adjoins the east side of the Church of St. Ignatius.
-Nowadays it is used as a gallery.
+At the end of the south side is the Church of Saint Ignatius with two towers on the north frontage.
+The church was built for the Jesuits by Carlo Lurago in the Baroque style in 1663–1668.
+The building called Špejchar from the 17th century was used by the Jesuits as earlier church and it adjoins the east side of the Church of St. Ignatius.
+Nowadays it is used as an art gallery.
+The Jesuit complex also includes the former college, which nowadays houses the city museum.

-There is the Jesuit college south of the Church of St. Ignatius from the 16th and 17th century, which nowadays houses the city museum.
-The most important building from the Gothic residential houses is the late Gothic house No. 9.

-The Zoopark Chomutov borders with the Alum Lake on its north side.
+The Zoopark Chomutov borders with Kamencové jezero lake on its north side.
 The zoo is focused mostly on breeding European and mainly domestic wild animals (wolf, european bison, etc.).
 The zoo is the largest in the country by area, with an area of 112 ha.

-Bezručovo Valley is a deep, 13 km long woody valley of the Chomutovka River, beginning in the northern part of the territory of Chomutov.
+Bezručovo údolí is a deep, 13 km long woody valley of the Chomutovka River, beginning in the northern part of the territory of Chomutov.
 It is a popular place for trips.